3Alan/docs-ai-bot/README.md

 ## Features

 - 🤖 Automatically summarize your documents and create a PR
-- 🤖 Automatically translate your documents and create a PR
+- [ ] 🤖 Automatically translate your documents and create a PR

 > A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app

+## Known Issues

+- Due to the output token limit of Gemini, the bot can only summarize documents with less than 2048 tokens.

 ## Setup